 I’ll go through the features of the Comforpedic and Comforpedic IQ, just in case you’re picking up some leftover inventory.
 However if you’re looking for a new Simmons Beautyrest mattress review, and you want memory foam, you should start with the Beautyrest Recharge Memory Foam Plus.

-Beautyrest Comforpedic review
+Beautyrest Comforpedic Collection

 The Comforpedic isn’t just a single mattress option, but rather a line of memory foam mattress with a number of models, as well as options within each model.
 The mattresses are made entirely of foam, that is to say that there are no springs in any of the mattress options.
-All of the mattresses are made with Aircool Transflexed core that is pre-stressed, which is supposed to not require any breaking in (though in my opinion this really just saves you a few days of mild adjustment, if any).
+All the mattresses are made with Aircool Transflexed core that is pre-stressed, which is supposed to not require any breaking in (though in my opinion this really just saves you a few days of mild adjustment, if any).
 Overall I think the mattresses are pretty well-made, but the price is outrageous for the specs.

-Does it sleep hot?
+Does it Sleep Hot?

 A lot of people are fascinated by memory foam mattresses, however the big fear is that they will sleep hot – that is, absorb your body heat and then send it right back to you.
 When I have tried Comforpedic mattresses, I didn’t have that problem.
 Simmons includes a Aircool memory foam with Trutemp gel to get rid of the heat and let the mattress breathe, and I found it to be pretty effective.